Astrolux FT01

 Momentary ON:

-Yes, when you turn the light off with the tailcap switch, you can slightly depress the Forward Clicky switch to signal/use morse coding, which is called Momentary On.
+Yes, when you turn the light off with the tailcap switch, you can slightly depress the Forward Clicky switch to signal/use morse coding called Momentary On.
 When you switch it off in Medium mode, that’s the output mode when your turned off the light!
 So it has Mode Memory

 Although it is made for the 21700 type battery, a protected Panasonic NCR18650B still worked fine without the little included battery extender.
 But I can imagine that shorter 18650 batteries wouldn’t fit as well, and you need to use the added battery extender, which is included especially for 18650 batteries.
 It is a rather tight fit and difficult to get out at times.

-TIP: if you want to use the charge function, you have to power the light on with the tailcap switch..
+TIP: To use the charge function, you have to power the light on with the tailcap switch.
 Otherwise, it will just blink.
-Thanks, BLF member Jerommel for the tip.
+Thanks, BLF member Jerommel, for the tip.

 Performance: